-"Come, gentlemen, listen to me, I'll sing you a neat little ditty, I trust you will all believe me, It happened in this famous city.
-An election had set the folks wild, Such running and shouting and bawling, All people, to the smallest child, Were canvassing, squabbling and squalling.
+"Come, gentlemen, listen to me,

+I'll sing you a neat little ditty,

+I trust you will all believe me,

+It happened in this famous city.

+An election had set the folks wild,

+Such running and shouting and bawling,

+All people, to the smallest child,

+Were canvassing, squabbling and squalling.

 Rumpty-tiddy, etc.

-A lawyer one set did propose, The others they fought for a doctor, The latter they well did oppose 'Gainst Commissioner, Sapper, and Proctor.
-The Lawyer he did get the seat, And in Parliament looked very big, sir, But he hadn't been there scarce a week, Before we had powdered his wig, sir.
+A lawyer one set did propose,

+The others they fought for a doctor,

+The latter they well did oppose

+'Gainst Commissioner, Sapper, and Proctor.

+The Lawyer he did get the seat,

+And in Parliament looked very big, sir,

+But he hadn't been there scarce a week,

+Before we had powdered his wig, sir.

 They found scarce a vote he had got

-Would stand the slightest inspection, And perjury, lies, and what not, Had passed at this famous election.
+Would stand the slightest inspection,

+And perjury, lies, and what not,

+Had passed at this famous election.

-So the Doctor a petition he penned, And then got it quickly presented By a great 'Prince' who there was his friend, Who such trickery greatly resented.
-Commissioners three then were sent, (Not to sow, nor to reap, nor to harrow,) But the Company's books they were bent Should be sent to them in a wheel-barrow.
-A wry face one Commissioner made When he found they were bent on inspection, And said, 'May the de'il take the blade That first set on this election ! ' Oh, then, what a pretty display Of the manner the Lawyer succeeded, The great man was all in dismay And the lies that he heard scarcely heeded.
-Yet old Bull Dog continued to bark In spite of all proof and detection;
+So the Doctor a petition he penned,

+And then got it quickly presented

+By a great 'Prince' who there was his friend,

+Who such trickery greatly resented.

+Oh, then, what a pretty display

+Of the manner the Lawyer succeeded,

+The great man was all in dismay

+And the lies that he heard scarcely heeded.

+Yet old Bull Dog continued to bark

+In spite of all proof and detection;

-He would swear that daylight was dark Before he would lose this election.
+He would swear that daylight was dark

-Let's take a glass all of us round, The Doctor is now in his seat, sir; We'll deafen all ears with the sound, 'The True Blues can never be beat, sir.'
-In honesty, frolic, and fun, The Hurons will ever abound, sirs, So now that my song's nearly done, Join in the chorus all round, sirs.
+Before he would lose this election.

+Let's take a glass all of us round,

+The Doctor is now in his seat, sir;

+We'll deafen all ears with the sound,

+'The True Blues can never be beat, sir.'

+In honesty, frolic, and fun,

+The Hurons will ever abound, sirs,

+So now that my song's nearly done,

+Join in the chorus all round, sirs.

 Rumpty-tiddy, etc."